Ravenscraig: Location

 Located in North Lanarkshire, Ravenscraig lies between the towns of Wishaw and Motherwell and the villages of Carfin and Newarthill, an area with a combined population of over 120,000.

-Ravenscraig is only some ten minutes drive from both the M74 and the M8 motorways, which lead to Glasgow and Edinburgh – Scotland's two largest cities – respectively.
+Ravenscraig is only some ten minutes' drive from junctions with both the M74 motorway between Glasgow and Carlisle, and the M8 motorway between Glasgow and Edinburgh (and those cities' airports).

-A rail line travels directly through the site and another travels around the opposite end of the site.
+A railway line (between Holytown and Wishaw, primarily for freight) directly bisects the site, featuring a large viaduct over the South Calder Water, and another (the West Coast Main Line and Argyle Line) runs on the south-western edge of the site.
+In 2005, the local authority proposed to either move Shieldmuir railway station almost 1 mi to the north or close it and reopen the former Flemington station nearby (closed in 1965), to cater for the Ravenscraig development, but the plan was subsequently dropped in 2007.

 History

-Ravenscraig Steel Works, as well as the former settlement of the same title, took its name from the nearby secluded cliff face called Ravenscraig.
-This translates as Raven's Cliff or Cliff of the Ravens.
-It is situated in the valley of the North Calder Water, north of the steelworks site.
-This is first shown on the 1st Edition Ordnance Survey Map of 1859.
+Ravenscraig Steel Works, as well as the former settlement of the same title, took its name from the nearby secluded cliff face called Ravenscraig (translated as Raven's Cliff or Cliff of the Ravens) situated in the valley of the South Calder Water, north of the steelworks site, first shown on the 1st Edition Ordnance Survey Map of 1859.

 A major expansion of Colvilles, the largest steel manufacturer in the United Kingdom before World War II, was approved in July 1954 by the Iron and Steel Board.

 In 1954 the first stages of development began in Ravenscraig, turning a green field into a site for steelworks.
 By 1957 several coke ovens, a by-products plant, a blast furnace and an open hearth melting shop with three steelmaking furnaces were built, and by 1959 a stripmill was complete.

 The closure of Ravenscraig in 1992 signalled the end of large-scale steel making in Scotland, and was the cause of a loss of 770 jobs, with another 10,000 job losses directly and indirectly linked to the closure.